MetanoKid/toy-game-architecture/README.md

 - The ability of creating entity `archetypes` so we could define *data-hierarchies*.

-- One of my teachers at my Master's Degree once said: *There's no better message than a call to a function*.
+- One of my teachers at my Master's Degree once said: *There's no better message than a direct function call*.
 Within this approach, components will be able to access other components and won't be any messaging system to be used.
 Components may define a *dependency injection* section in their life cycle so they can receive references to those components.
 It creates coupling, but it's a nice feature to be explored.

 - In game development we should always try to minimize the amount of time that takes to perform empty operations.
 If none of the entities in the level were active, that should take zero time to perform a tick.
 The same goes for individual components: if we want to turn off every component in an entity, processing the tick for the components should take zero time.